KasperskyLab/Kaspresso/docs/index.en.md

 ### Ability to call ADB commands

 Espresso and UI Automator don't allow to call ADB commands from inside a test.
-To fix this problem, we developed Autotest AdbServer (see the [wiki](https://kasperskylab.github.io/Kaspresso/Wiki/Executing_adb_commands/)).
+To fix this problem, we developed AdbServer (see the [wiki](https://kasperskylab.github.io/Kaspresso/Wiki/Executing_adb_commands/)).

 ### Ability to work with Android System

 You can use Kaspresso classes to work with Android System.

 For example, with the ```Device``` class you can:

 * push/pull files,
 * enable/disable network,
 * give permissions like a user does,